andresangelini/andresangelini.github.io/_posts/2018-09-24-Browser-support-for-SVG-stacks.md

+This post is just one part of a larger story about an alchemist's personal quest for **Making a Responsive Medieval Board With SVG Stacks**.
+You may read the chapters in any order you want but I would otherwise suggest you to do it in the proper order to get the full context of the project.

+## Chapters

+1. [Making a Responsive Medieval Board With SVG Stacks][ch-1]
+2. [Making an SVG Stretch][ch-2]
+3. [Inverting SVG Elements][ch-3]
+4. [Rotating SVG Elements][ch-4]
+5. [Clipping SVG Elements][ch-5]
+6. [Improving Organization With Defs][ch-6]
+7. [Namespacing][ch-7]
+8. [Styling an SVG][ch-8]
+9. [Using SVG patterns][ch-9]
+10. [Clipping SVG Elements With Complex Shapes][ch-10]
+11. [Using an SVG stack With Fragment Identifiers][ch-11]
+12. [Getting Sassy With The Board][ch-12]
+13. [When Sass Met BEM][ch-13]
+14. [Browser Support For SVG Stacks][ch-14]
+15. [Sass Mixins For SVG Stacks][ch-15]
+16. [Combining Modernizr Detects][ch-16]
+17. [Tiling With Sass][ch-17]
+18. [Error Handling in Sass][ch-18]

 ## Browser suppor for SVG stacks

-Creating a responsive UI with a single SVG using SVG stacks it's one thing, but making it actually work across a plethora of devices and broswers it's a whole different beast on its own.
+Creating a responsive UI with a single SVG using SVG stacks like the one we just finished in the [previous post][ch-13] is one thing, but making it actually work across a plethora of devices and broswers it's a whole different beast on its own.
 Of course, when we say "work" we mean that the site should be at least functinoal, regardless of its appearence.
 Even if a certain graphic cannot be displayed properly due to an incompatibility, for instance, the user should still be able to use the site without any hindrance.
-This is something I have intentionally avoided talking about because I thought it would be better to present the problem first, but since it plays a key role in developing a website it should always be part of the designing stage.
+This is something I have intentionally avoided talking about because I thought it would be better to present the problem first, but since it plays a key role in developing a website it should always be a part of the designing stage.

 ## Progressive Enhancement and Graceful Degradation